MehdiHoucine/BankAccount/README.md

 # BankAccount

-This is my implementation of the following Kata using a **Clean Architecture** implentation
+This is my implementation of the following Kata using a **Clean Architecture** implementation

 Bank Account